TheFermani71/secure-workflow-verification/README.md

 Each variable internally stores:

 - value
 - timestamp
 - variable identifier

-The internal structure is serialized and **encrypted before storage**.
+The internal structure is serialized and encrypted before storage.

 ---